Rigidity of GAP elements in contact

 Let’s take a look at explicit incrementation next!

 How Explicit Analysis Works:

 This one is funky.
 It works in a way, that you don’t have to converge each step!
 There are no convergence criteria to check and… no iterations!
 Instead of verifying the “global equilibrium” solver assumes that the equilibrium “simply exists”.
-This means that the solver goes straight into calculation of local finite element variables!
+This means that the solver goes straight into the calculation of local finite element variables!
 As such procedure has only one step: